kalekdev/uni/semester-1/nus-1/notes.typ

 $
 Although the underlying idea is quite similar to current density (lots of elementary currents) these are not the same thing.
 Sometimes the symbol $I$ is used instead.

-LTD: Still somewhat confused about these relationships
+LTD: Still somewhat confused about these relationships:
 $
   arrow(B) = mu arrow(H) &= mu_0 arrow(H) + arrow(J)\
   &= mu_0 (arrow(H) + arrow(M))